phramer/phramer/README.md

     # git commit -m "Initialize DVC project"
     ```

-2. Set up remote storage (similar to the way you use Git server to store and share your code):
+2. ##### Set up remote storage
+    Similar to the way you use Git server to store and share your code.
     * Local Storage
         ```bash
         dvc remote add -d localremote /tmp/dvc-storage